Overview

 Biography

-Dr Eddie Yu graduated from Durham University (MSc, Management) England, University of Wollongong (PhD) and University of Newcastle (DBA), Australia.
-He is currently Adjunct Professor, Hong Kong Management Association, Emeritus Associate Professor of Management, City University of Hong Kong.
+Prof Eddie Yu graduated from Durham University (MSc, Management), England, University of Wollongong (PhD) and University of Newcastle (DBA), Australia.
+He is currently an Adjunct Professor, Hong Kong Management Association, Emeritus Associate Professor of Management, City University of Hong Kong.

-Dr Yu teaches postgraduate management related courses, supervises and examines PhD and DBA theses.
+In the past three decades, Eddie has taught undergraduate and postgraduate management related courses, supervised and examined over a dozen of doctoral theses.
 He was awarded CityU’s Teaching Excellence Award in 1995.
-Dr Yu was also recipients of The Best Case Writer of the Year Award in Hong Kong in 1991, the Best Case Analysis of the Year Award in 2000, the Best Paper Award in an international conference on marketing innovation and strategic management in 2009, and CityU’s Interdisciplinary Professional Development Award in 2013.
+He was also the recipients of The Best Case Writer of the Year Award in Hong Kong in 1991, the Best Case Analysis of the Year Award in 2000, the Best Paper Award in an international conference on marketing innovation and strategic management in 2009, and CityU’s Interdisciplinary Professional Development Award in 2013.

-Dr Yu was appointed as specialist by the HKCAAVQ and vetted over dozen of degree and sub-degree programmes.
+Eddie was appointed as a specialist by the HKCAAVQ and vetted over a dozen of degree and sub-degree programmes.
 He served as external examiner/advisor roles for The Open University’s undergraduate and postgraduate programmes in the past two decades.
 His consulting and executive training services include leadership, global strategic management, balanced scorecard, and new product development.
-A selected clients list include: HSBC, PwC Consulting, Dragonair, Philips, New World Telephone, Hong Kong Electric, Hospital Authority, Hong Kong Policy Force, Hong Kong Ferry, Hong Kong Electric, Shanghai Automobiles, Hong Kong Resorts, and Hong Kong Scouts Association.
-Before joining the academe, Dr Yu worked with Hewlett-Packard, American Express and several local based international firms for 14 years.
-His last position was group general manager.
+A selected clients list includes: HSBC, PwC Consulting, Dragonair, Philips, New World Telephone, Hong Kong Electric, Hospital Authority, Hong Kong Policy Force, Hong Kong Ferry, Hong Kong Electric, Shanghai Automobiles, Hong Kong Resorts, and Hong Kong Scouts Association.
+Before joining the academe, Eddie worked with Hewlett-Packard, American Express and several local-based international firms for 14 years.
+His last position was a group general manager.

 Eddie was appointed as Associate Director for an externally funded of $2-million project on social innovation and entrepreneurship – Project Flame.
 He was also a co-developer of a Standard Chartered funded project for developing a comprehensive accreditation scheme for Hong Kong social enterprises – Social Enterprises Endorsement Mark (SEE Mark).
 The SEE Mark scheme has now been adopted by The Hong Kong General Chamber of Social Enterprises for accrediting quality social enterprises.